"Nothing in Biology Makes Sense Except in the Light of Evolution." -- Dobzhansky (1973)

 "It follows that any difference between individuals and populations which can be expressed as a function of gene differences is to that extent due in the last analysis to mutational changes." -- Dobzhansky (1937)

 Circa 1951, Dobzhansky rejected genetic drift as a compelling explanation for variation.
 The motivation behind his near-reversal is not exactly clear.
 Empirical evidence does not seem to have been its trigger.
-In the 1940s and 50s, he was out-gunned by Fisher (and others) - who relinquished drift to playing "a minor evolutionary role".
-Subsequent to his death, his intitial enthusiasm for drift has been - partially - vindicated.
+In the 1940s and 50s, he was out-gunned by Fisher (and others) - who consigned drift to playing "a minor evolutionary role".
+Subsequent to his death, his intitial advocacy of drift has been - partially - vindicated.
 Even though drift's contribution to evolution remains equivocal, it's recognized as significant (especially on the molecular level).

 After abandoning drift as an explanation for variability, Dobzhansky signed-onto an observable outcome of Mendel's first law, known as "heterozygote advantage".